miragejs/miragejs/README.md

 ## Installation

+Uninstall `ember-cli-pretender` if you're already using it.
+Then run

     ember install:addon ember-pretenderify

-> Note: uninstall ember-cli-pretender if you're already using it.

 *Testing*